eashch/flappyBirdClone/README.md

 If you have a desire to improve the project and earn extra points, you can:

-     1) increase difficulty when a certain number of points is reached (for example, when a threshold of points of 10, 100, 1000, 1000, etc. is reached - increase the speed of the map) and an alternative control method, for example, support for a gamepad or both keyboard and mouse;  DONE
+     1) increase difficulty when a certain number of points is reached (for example, when a threshold of points of 10, 100, 1000, 1000, etc. is reached - increase the speed of the map) and an alternative control method, for example, support for a gamepad or both keyboard and mouse;
-     2) adapt the game to mobile devices (from 360 px to 1024 px);  DONE
+     2) adapt the game to mobile devices (from 360 px to 1024 px);
      3) add sounds to the game using the Audio API.